dcos/adminrouter/README.md

 ### Service startup ordering and cleanup
 Mocking out DC/OS is a complex task, and a huge part in it have pytest fixtures.
-They take care of proper ordering of mocks and subprocess start/stop and cleanup and the cleanup ordering itself.
+They take care of proper ordering of mocks and subprocess start/stop and cleanup and the cleanup order itself.

 Tracking the chain of fixtures and how they use each other may provide better understanding of how the test harness works.